maproulette/maproulette2-docker/README.md

 ##### API
 There are a couple of required properties that you will need to setup prior to running `deploy.sh`.

-The main application configuration is located within the [maproulette2 repository as application.conf](https://github.com/maproulette/maproulette2/blob/dev/conf/application.conf), and the below will override the originals.
+The main application configuration is located within the [maproulette-backend repository as application.conf](https://github.com/maproulette/maproulette-backend/blob/dev/conf/application.conf), and the below will override the originals.

 To avoid accidentally checking in private keys, the `api/application-overrides.template.conf` file must be copied as `api/application-overrides.conf`, and at a minimum these settings need to be updated, look for the "CHANGE_ME" fields.